JacobGarneau/cart253/projects/project2/final/README.md

 The map of _Flames of Conquest_ is made up of randomly-generated tiles, which can be of one of seven types:

 - **Plains:** Plains are the default type of terrain.
 They have no special effect.
-- **Road:** Road tiles exist to ensure that there is always a clear path between bot castles.
+- **Road:** Road tiles exist to ensure that there is always a clear path between both castles.
 They have no special effect.
 - **Bridge:** Bridge tiles exist to make sure that the players can always cross the river.
 They have no special effect.
 - **Forest:** Forest tiles are dangerous to traverse.
 Units (other than Dragon Riders) that land on a forest tile have a 20% chance of encountering bandits.
 They can then choose to pay their fee or to try and fight them.
 - **Mountains:** Mountain tiles are difficult terrain for horses to move through.
 They cannot be crossed by Cavalry units.